bliew93/SquareBoi/README.md

 ````

 #### Write high score to database
+Writes a new high score into the Firebase database
 ````js
 const writeScore = (username, score) => {
   const scoreRefs = firebaseDB.ref('scores/' + `${score * 1000}`);